caboe/fact-check-extention/README.md

 You can also use a local Ollama instance as your fact-checking endpoint.

 Steps:
 1. Install Ollama on your system by following the official documentation.
+Make sure, to allow the plugin to access your Ollama instance by running `OLLAMA_ORIGINS=chrome-extension://* && ollama serve`
 2. Once Ollama is running, add a new endpoint in the extension configuration.
 3. For the URL, enter the local address of your Ollama instance, typically `http://localhost:11434`.
 4. Select the appropriate model if prompted.